Sicilian Anise Cookies for Lent (Pani di Cena)

 There are some traditions that we simply must keep alive and making Nonna’s Pani di cena (Sicilian anise Lenten cookies) is definitely one of them.
 Pani di cena are crispy little cookies that are dotted with anise seeds and shaped into crosses.
 They are subtly sweet and crispy, and perfectly delicious.

 I have memories of my grandmother and my mother making Pani di cena every year in the week leading up to Easter.
-She would make the cross shaped cookie, but she also shaped the dough into a bird.
-Then she would place a colored hard boiled egg in the birds belly and bake.
+She would make the cross-shaped cookie, but she also shaped the dough into a bird.
+Then she would place a colored hard-boiled egg in the bird’s belly and bake.
 There was one for each grandchild along with an Italian Easter Bread wreath.

-How to make Pani di cena
+How to Make Nonna’s Pani di Cena Biscotti

 • Use a small saucepan to heat the milk until it is warm.
 Add the yeast and allow it to sit for about 5 minutes.